Using the App

 How do I set up inhalation reminders for AirDuo Digihaler and ArmonAir Digihaler?

-Select your “Profile” from the bottom navigation on your screen.
-You will have the option of turning on “Scheduled Reminders.”
+Open the app and press the “Profile” button from the bottom navigation on your screen.
+Open “Notification Settings”, where you will have the option of turning on “Scheduled Reminders.”
 Slide the toggle button to turn them on.
 You can then set the time you would like to receive these reminders.

 Why am I getting a "Digihaler Error" notification and can I continue to use my ProAir Digihaler, AirDuo Digihaler, and/or ArmonAir Digihaler?

-If you receive an Error Message that includes an error code (for example Error Code 1, Error Code 2, or Error Code 3) please contact Teva Customer Support at +1(888) 603-0788 Monday through Friday so they can help you troubleshoot the issue.
+If you receive an Inhaler Error Notification that includes an error code (for example Error Code 1, Error Code 2, or Error Code 3), or if you see that one of your inhalers is showing a “Digihaler Error Detected” warning in the “Digihalers and Safety” section, please contact Teva Customer Support at +1(888) 603-0788 Monday through Friday so they can help you troubleshoot the issue.
 Your inhaler will still work to deliver your medication.

 How do I change or delete inhaler events?